chainstack/docs/docs/subgraphs.md

 ## Query a subgraph

-To query a subgraph, you can choose from two the either of the following **Subgraph query** options in the subgraph details page:
+To query a subgraph, you can choose from either of the following **Subgraph query** options in the subgraph details page:

 * **Query URL** — use this URL to query in the CLI.
 * **GraphQL UI URL** — use this URL to query in the GraphQL UI.